Fluid catalytic cracking: Catalysts

-Structure of aluminosilicate cage in faujasite.
+Structure of the aluminosilicate cage in faujasite.
 Vertices are occupied by aluminium or silicon, the connecting struts are occupied by oxide (O^{2-}) or hydroxide (OH^{−}) centers.
-Special modifications of faujesite are strong solid acids, which at high temperatures induce the rearrangements of C-C bonds that occur in FCC units.
+Special modifications of faujasite are strong solid acids, which at high temperatures induce the rearrangements of C-C bonds that occur in FCC units.

 A modern FCC catalyst has four major components: crystalline zeolite, matrix, binder, and filler.
 Zeolite is the active component and can comprise from about 15% to 50%, by weight, of the catalyst.
 Faujasite (aka Type Y) is the zeolite used in FCC units.
 The zeolites are strong solid acids (equivalent to 90% sulfuric acid).
 The alumina matrix component of an FCC catalyst also contributes to catalytic activity sites.
 The binder and filler components provide the physical strength and integrity of the catalyst.
 The binder is usually silica sol and the filler is usually a clay (kaolin).
 The predominant suppliers of FCC catalysts worldwide are Albemarle Corporation, W.R.
 Grace Company, and BASF Catalysts (formerly Engelhard).